dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     b interrupt_inline
 ```

-However since we don't use FIQs (yet), there is no other code below
+However since we don't use FIQs (yet), there is no other code below this
-this last entry --- we can just place the interrupt handler there
+last entry (`b interrupt_inline`) --- we can just place the interrupt
-directly, eliminating the jump.
+handler there directly, eliminating the jump.

 After I do all this, I get the machine code:
 ```